 There are many options at your disposal when you are doing your estate planning.
-One item that will likely come up is a living trust.
-This tool gives an appointed person, known as a trustee, control over assets that have been designated for a beneficiary or heir.
-Many people in Oklahoma use living trusts because of their many benefits.
+One item that will likely come up is a living trust and whether it will benefit you.
+A living trust is a legal tool that gives an appointed person, known as a trustee, control over assets that have been designated for a beneficiary or heir.
+Many people use an Oklahoma living trust because of its benefits.

 - You can specify exactly how and when heirs will inherit their assets, such as all at once or portioned out over time.